-Remember how you connected to a SpatiaLite database at the beginning of the course.
-The landuse, places, and water layers are in that database.
+Remember how you connected to a SpatiaLite or GeoPackage database at the beginning of the course.
+The landuse, buildings, and roads layers are stored in a database.
 To use those layers, you first needed to connect to the database.
 Using a WMS is similar, with the exception that the layers are on a remote server.

-• To create a new connection to a WMS, click on the New button.
+4. To create a new connection to a WMS, click on the New button.